dice-project/DICE-Deployment-Service/doc/AdminGuide.md

     [INFO] - Authenticating
     [INFO] - Authorization succeeded

+The configuration is stored in the `.dds.conf` file.
 If anything went wrong, tool will inform us about the error.
 To get even more details, we can also consult log file `.dds.log`.
 And this concludes tool configuration.
 Now we need to set server's inputs.